The striker finished with aplomb in the 58th minute, after controlling a long ball forward from Thiago Silva

-It was restrained for large spells, however, and coach Luiz Felipe Scolari will be aware improvement is required despite Fred's well-taken winner.
+They were restrained for large spells, however, and coach Luiz Felipe Scolari will be aware improvement is required despite Fred's well-taken winner.

 Brazil's victory may do little to fill an expectant nation with great confidence.
-However, with Neymar getting almost 80 minutes of action on his road to full fitness and Fred scoring his first in Brazil colors since the Confederations Cup, there are reasons for the hosts to be optimistic.
+However, with Neymar getting almost 80 minutes of action on his road to full fitness and Fred scoring his first in Brazil colours since the Confederations Cup, there are reasons for the hosts to be optimistic.

 After a lively opening from both sides, Aleksandar Kolarov threatened first when he struck an effort wide of Julio Cesar's left-hand post after nine minutes.

 Neymar then almost benefited from a block that fortuitously landed in his path - only for Ivanovic to produce a well-timed last-ditch tackle.